|

 We can gorge on ice cream and apple pie

-and try to forget that someday we’ll die;
+and try to forget that one day we’ll die;

 we can flex and admire ourselves in a mirror